Jake Marisnick Player Props: Tigers vs. Twins

 Jake Marisnick At The Plate

-- This season, Marisnick has recorded at least one hit in five of 14 games (35.7%), and had multiple hits twice.
+- This season, Marisnick has tallied at least one hit in five of 15 games (33.3%), and had multiple hits twice.

+- In 15 games played this year, he has not gone deep.

-- Marisnick has driven in a run twice this year, but just one in each of those games.
+- Marisnick has picked up an RBI twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.